electron/electron-api-demos/README.md

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to atom@github.com.
+Please report unacceptable behavior to electron@github.com.

 Follow [@ElectronJS](https://twitter.com/electronjs) on Twitter for important announcements.
 Visit the [electron website](http://electron.atom.io).

 ## To Use

-You can [download the latest release](https://github.com/atom/electron-api-demos/releases) for your operating system or build it yourself.
+You can [download the latest release](https://github.com/atom/electron-api-demos/releases) for your operating system or build it yourself (see below).

 ### To Build